Last Updated on: 27th September 2023, 08:50 am

 Are My Parakeets Playing or Fighting?

 Look out for wrestling.
 Parakeets don’t fight for fun, meaning they intend to injure each other.
-If one of the parakeets manages to draw blood, the conflict is serious and must be stopped.
+If one of the parakeets draws blood, the conflict is severe and must be stopped.

 Monitor chasing games carefully.
-Budgies may fly around a cage and chase each other for recreation.
-Each bird should take turns.
-One bird constantly fleeing another is likely to be the victim of bullying.
+Budgies may fly around a cage and chase each other for recreation, but each bird should take turns.
+A bird constantly fleeing is the victim of bullying.

 Are My Parakeets Fighting or Mating?